-No, they are bathed in the CSF separated by the blood-brain barrier.
+No, they are bathed in CSF and separated by the blood-brain barrier.

 44. What is the blood-brain barrier?

-45. How does CO2 effect the central chemoreceptors?
+45. How does CO2 affect the central chemoreceptors?

-Arterial CO2 easily diffuses across the blood-brain barrier, once inside it reacts with H2O, carbonic anahydrase follows resulting in H+ and HCO3, and the central chemoreceptors are extremely sensitive to H+.
+Arterial CO2 easily diffuses across the blood-brain barrier, and once inside, it reacts with H2O; Carbonic anhydrase follows, resulting in H+ and HCO3, and the central chemoreceptors are extremely sensitive to H+.

 46. Can H+ pass through the blood-brain barrier?

-Rarely, it is almost impermeable to H+ and HCO3 so CO2 has to pass through then react with water once its inside.
+Rarely, it is almost impermeable to H+ and HCO3, so CO2 has to pass through and then react with water once it’s inside.